ShrustiShenoy/Genomic-Haplotype-and-Homozygosity-Toolkit/README.md

 ### Homozygosity Analysis

-Genome-wide homozygosity is estimated from callable SNP sites.
+Genome-wide homozygosity is estimated from callable SNP sites across autosomes (chr1–22), rather than from every genomic base.

 The software identifies: